bhaaskara/InterviewQA/kubernetes_QA.md

 - define resource quotas
 - use images from authorized repositories only

-# Replicaset vs replicatin controller ?
+# Replicaset vs replication controller ?

 # what is head less service